google/blockly-games/archive/maze/readme.txt

-This directory contains sources for the images and sounds used in the Maze app.
+This directory contains sources for the images and sounds used in the Maze game.
 These files are not required to run the maze.

 Pegman:
 * tiles_pegman.xcf -- A Gimp file containing layers for the road, buildings,